duckquacquac/Understanding-Delta-TechOps-Aligning-Departments-with-MRO-Structure/README.md

 ---

-*Created to help students better understand Delta TechOps’ internal structure through the lens of a typical MRO framework.*
+*Created to help students (me) better understand Delta TechOps’ internal structure through the lens of a typical MRO framework.*